elifesciences/elife-continuum-documentation/file_naming_spec.md

 - elife-00012-vor-fig3-figsup3-data1.csv

+###### code

+Sometimes there is source code at a parent level, but sometimes assets will have source code files associated with them.
+These source code files are indicated by the presence of a `code` in the filename.

-###### r `<revision>`
+###### `<c-id>`

-Before reaching the publishing workflow an article goes through a number of steps managed by the production department and supplied by the content processor, and could go through revisions at any of those steps.
-We indicate updates to the article with a revision number in the zipped file naming structure; the actual file names do not change.
-If no revisions have happened, there will be no revision number on the zipped file.
-If a revision happens at a certain stage, it will be given a revision number the second time it is deposited.
-At the next stage of the process this revision number does not apply and the zipped file name reverts to standard.
-The revision number is **only** indicated in the containing zip file name from the content processor.
-The revisions apply to each stage only, as they are deposted into different AWS buckets and that tracks the progress through the process.

-For example, if one image needs to be updated within an article, the revision number increases for the containing zip file that is supplied, but all file names within that zip retain their original names.

-Initial content of an article zip file, with no revisions having occurred

-elife-00012-vor.zip contains:
-- elife-00012-vor.xml
-- elife-00012-vor.pdf
-- elife-00012-vor-figures.pdf
+Assets can have multiple source code files associated with them, and these are distinguished with the code id.

+For example, an article with a top level source code, two main figures, where one figure has source code, and one figure has one sub figure with source code:

 - elife-00012-vor-fig1.tiff
-- elife-00012-vor-fig1-data1.csv
-- elife-00012-vor-fig1-data2.csv
-- elife-00012-vor-fig1-figsup1.tiff
-- elife-00012-vor-fig1-figsup1-data1.csv
-- elife-00012-vor-fig1-figsup2.tiff
-- elife-00012-vor-fig1-figsup2-data1.csv
-- elife-00012-vor-fig1-figsup3.tiff
-- elife-00012-vor-fig1-figsup3-data1.mol
+- elife-00012-vor-fig1-code1.csv
 - elife-00012-vor-fig2.tiff
-- elife-00012-vor-fig2-data1.txt
-- elife-00012-vor-fig3.tiff
-- elife-00012-vor-fig3-data.csv
-- elife-00012-vor-fig3-figsup1.tiff
-- elife-00012-vor-fig3-figsup1-data1.csv
-- elife-00012-vor-fig3-figsup1-data2.csv
-- elife-00012-vor-fig3-figsup1-data3.csv
-- elife-00012-vor-fig3-figsup2.tiff
-- elife-00012-vor-fig3-figsup3-data1.csv
-- elife-00012-vor-fig3-figsup3.tiff
-- elife-00012-vor-fig3-figsup3-data1.csv

-One revision occurring in the preediting stage of content processing, requiring a resupply to the relevant bucket:

-elife-00012-vor-r1.zip contains:
-- elife-00012-vor.xml
-- elife-00012-vor.pdf
-- elife-00012-vor-figures.pdf
-- elife-00012-vor-fig1.tiff
-- elife-00012-vor-fig1-data1.csv
-- elife-00012-vor-fig1-data2.csv
-- elife-00012-vor-fig1-figsup1.tiff
-- elife-00012-vor-fig1-figsup1-data1.csv
-- elife-00012-vor-fig1-figsup2.tiff
-- elife-00012-vor-fig1-figsup2-data1.csv
-- elife-00012-vor-fig1-figsup3.tiff
-- elife-00012-vor-fig1-figsup3-data1.mol
-- elife-00012-vor-fig2.tiff
-- elife-00012-vor-fig2-data1.txt
-- elife-00012-vor-fig3.tiff
-- elife-00012-vor-fig3-data.csv
-- elife-00012-vor-fig3-figsup1.tiff
-- elife-00012-vor-fig3-figsup1-data1.csv
-- elife-00012-vor-fig3-figsup1-data2.csv
-- elife-00012-vor-fig3-figsup1-data3.csv
-- elife-00012-vor-fig3-figsup2.tiff
-- elife-00012-vor-fig3-figsup3-data1.csv
-- elife-00012-vor-fig3-figsup3.tiff
-- elife-00012-vor-fig3-figsup3-data1.csv

-At the next stage, copyediting, the revision number is lost.
-If there are 5 revisions at the revisions stage of the process, the 5th supply will be (discounts revisions at previous stages):

-elife-00012-vor-r5.zip contains:
-- elife-00012-vor.xml
-- elife-00012-vor.pdf
-- elife-00012-vor-figures.pdf
-- elife-00012-vor-fig1.tiff
-- elife-00012-vor-fig1-data1.csv
-- elife-00012-vor-fig1-data2.csv
-- elife-00012-vor-fig1-figsup1.tiff
-- elife-00012-vor-fig1-figsup1-data1.csv
-- elife-00012-vor-fig1-figsup2.tiff
-- elife-00012-vor-fig1-figsup2-data1.csv
-- elife-00012-vor-fig1-figsup3.tiff
-- elife-00012-vor-fig1-figsup3-data1.mol
-- elife-00012-vor-fig2.tiff
-- elife-00012-vor-fig2-data1.txt
-- elife-00012-vor-fig3.tiff
-- elife-00012-vor-fig3-data.csv
-- elife-00012-vor-fig3-figsup1.tiff
-- elife-00012-vor-fig3-figsup1-data1.csv
-- elife-00012-vor-fig3-figsup1-data2.csv
-- elife-00012-vor-fig3-figsup1-data3.csv
-- elife-00012-vor-fig3-figsup2.tiff
-- elife-00012-vor-fig3-figsup3-data1.csv
+- elife-00012-vor-fig2-figsup1.tiff
-- elife-00012-vor-fig3-figsup3.tiff
+- elife-00012-vor-fig2-figsup1-code1.csv
-- elife-00012-vor-fig3-figsup3-data1.csv
+- elife-00012-vor-code1.csv

 ##### v`<version>`

 When the article finally gets published, it gets assigned a version number for public consumption.
 These version numbers are incremented only when a new version of the article makes it to the published state on the website.
 The publishing system has to take on the job of checking on the current version number of any prior published versions of the article, and then appropriately incrementing the version number.
-Unlike with revision numbers, as soon as an article is published it gets a version v1, whereas revisions only get a revision number when there is a change to the originally submitted manuscript.

 We propose that the publishing system should prepare files to send to the Drupal layer, with the anticipated version number applied to the file names, and on a successful publishing event